devforfu/devforfu.github.io/_posts/2018-05-19-kmeans-quantizer.md

-The project with full implementation of the functions described in this post could be found via [this link](https://github.com/devforfu/Blog/tree/master/kmeans) alongside with aforementioned dataset and a couple of helper utilities.
+The project with full implementation of the functions described in this post could be found via [this link](https://github.com/devforfu/Blog/tree/master/kmeans) alongside with the aforementioned dataset and a couple of helper utilities.

 <hr class="with-margin">
 <h4 class="header" id="conclusion">Conclusion</h4>